abdelzaki/notes/devops/notes_docker.md

 - every docker has an IP address which can be used so the containers can communicate with each other on the host system

+- image name:
+    - it is repo:tags

+- bash -c "echo hi; bash ":
+    - means run this command in bash and return bash

+## registry
 - registry:
     - it is the place where the images are stored

+- docker login
+    - to login with user name and pass

+- docker tag image_old abdel/image_name:v1
+    - create tag for this iage

+- docker image push abdel/image_name:v1
-- image name:
+    - would push this image to the registry
-    - it is repo:tags

-# network
+## network
+- for every docker container we create a virtual adapter would be created on the host machine
 - Network types:
     - Bridge:
         - container has his own ip and ports which are not mapped to the external world